Skip to Content

 As a result, we notice the process only when the hair gets too white.

 Melanin is not the only thing your hair loses when it changes color.
-Just as each hair follicle loses pigmentation, it also loses sebum, a natural oil that keeps your hair hydrated.
+Just as each hair follicle loses pigmentation, it also loses sebum, a natural oil that lubricates the hair shaft and seals in moisture.
 The effect?
 You may feel like your hair is coarse or wiry.

 For people whose hair follicles used to have a high sebum production, this transition may be more noticeable than the color change.